 After the alliance with Germany, the Navy was slightly expanded (although priority was in general being given to the Army).
 Two further submarines were assembled under German supervision and several more motor-torpedo-boats were acquired, also from Germany (E-boats).
 Additionally, use was made of commandeered auxiliaries.

 The Danube Flotilla was first to see action, while the seagoing warships of the Black Sea Division were soon harassing Russian supply and evacuation routes.
 The motor torpedo-boats did not prove to be as successful as had been hoped.
-The destroyers were engaged in screening minelayers, which were putting down defensive fields, and minesweepers, which were clearing coastal channels, and in protecting supply and evacuation convoys and tankers proceeding to and from the Aegean via the Bosphorus.
+The destroyers were engaged in screening mine layers, which were putting down defensive fields, and minesweepers, which were clearing coastal channels, and in protecting supply and evacuation convoys and tankers proceeding to and from the Aegean via the Bosporus.

 After the arrival of German naval forces on the Danube, the Romanian ships operated under the command of the German Admiral Black Sea, Vice-Admiral Brinkmann, and later, in August 1943, five midget submarines, formerly in Italian service in the Black Sea, were handed over to the Romanian Navy.